MatufA/drone-autonomous-escape/README.md

 ![alt text](https://forum44.djicdn.com/data/attachment/forum/201801/08/021138qlwja5t5mtbhhu2a.jpg)

-### why havn't we used object detection methods like yolo/haar cascades/SSD?
+### Why havn't we used object detection methods like yolo/haar cascades/SSD?
 At first, we tried to find (unsuccessfully) a trained weights for haar cascades.
 Then, we tried to train a haar cascade for detecting trees, but it didn't fit to our goal.